geoserver/geoserver/doc/en/user/source/data/webadmin/stores.rst

 The connection parameters vary depending on data format.

+.. _data_webadmin_stores_add_a_store:

 Add a Store
 -----------

 The buttons for adding and removing a store can be found at the top of the Stores page.

 .. figure:: img/data_stores_add_remove.png

    Buttons to add and remove a Store

 To add a store, select the :guilabel:`Add new Store` button.
 You will be prompted to choose a data source.
 GeoServer natively supports many formats (with more available via extensions).
 Click the appropriate data source to continue.

 .. figure:: img/data_stores_chooser.png